vira-v5/song-popularity-spotify-dataset/README.md

-# song-popularity-spotify-dataset
+# Predicting song popularity using Spotify dataset

-Predicting song popularity with Spotify dataset
+In this Programming with R group project we predicted song popularity using Spotify dataset.